 HANNAH ALEJANDRO serves as Legislative Counsel for the Voting Rights Lab.
 She has practiced civil rights and employment law with a boutique law firm in Washington, DC, representing clients facing discrimination in the workplace and at school.
 In addition to handling individual cases, she has written about trends in discrimination law for academic journals, national newspaper opinion pages, and congressional hearings.
 Prior to practice, she served as a law clerk to judges on the Fourth Circuit Court of Appeals and the D.C.
 Superior Court, and held a legal scholarship fellowship where she focused on the field of voting rights and critical race theory.
 She holds a BFA from New York University, and a JD and LLM from Georgetown University Law Center.

-LIZ AVORE serves as Director of Law and Policy at Voting Rights Lab.
+LIZ AVORE serves as Vice President of Law and Policy at the Voting Rights Lab.
 She previously served as the Managing Director for Law and Policy at Everytown, the largest gun violence prevention organization in the country, where she managed the organization’s policy, legal, and research programs.
 She also served as Assistant Attorney General for the country of Palau.
 Prior to that, she worked as an associate at Greenberg Traurig.
 Liz has a JD from Duke University School of Law and a B.A. from the University of Michigan.

-CHRIS DIAZ serves as Legislative Counsel for Voting Rights Lab.
+CHRIS DIAZ serves as Legislative Counsel for the Voting Rights Lab.
 Chris previously worked on multiple political campaigns, providing policy and legal analysis, as well as voter targeting research.
 He worked for the Lawyers Alliance for New York, helping new nonprofit organizations navigate legal challenges.
 Before graduating from Columbia Law School, Chris worked for the New York City Department of Small Business Services, where he assisted small businesses in commercial corridors that were severely impacted by Hurricane Sandy to organize and leverage available funds to rebuild stronger than before.
 Chris earned his JD from Columbia Law School and his BA in Public Policy Studies from Duke University.

-ABIGAIL FIELD serves as Legislative Counsel for Voting Rights Lab.
+ABIGAIL FIELD serves as Legislative Counsel for the Voting Rights Lab.
 Prior to joining Voting Rights Lab, Abigail managed her small solo law practice for over a decade, while also working as a journalist for AOL, Corporate Secretary Magazine, and Fortune.com, and running a tourism nonprofit.
 Field helped found the New York Progressive Action Network in 2016.
 Prior to starting her practice, Field was the Legislative Advocate for the New Jersey Public Interest Research Group.
 Field has authored or co-authored academic publications on racial profiling, drafting statutes, litigation finance, and deceptive prescription drug marketing.
 In 2001, she graduated from NYU Law with honors, including the criminal justice scholarship award.
 She received an honors B.S. in geology from UCONN.

-DANIEL GRIFFITH serves as Legislative Counsel for Voting Rights Lab.
+DANIEL GRIFFITH serves as Legislative Counsel for the Voting Rights Lab.
 Previously, Daniel served as a public defender, where he assisted thousands of clients through the systemic disadvantages faced by individuals in the criminal justice system.
 He has appeared before judges, juries, and appellate courts concerning the legality and fairness of the interpretation and application of criminal laws.
 Subsequently, Daniel maintained a substantial docket of court-appointed defense work as he transitioned into private practice.
 He graduated from Clemson University with a bachelor’s degree in Political Science and obtained his JD from the George Mason University School of Law (since renamed the Antonin Scalia Law School).

-ASHER JACOBS serves as Manager of Legislative Tracking at Voting Rights Lab.
+ASHER JACOBS serves as Manager of Legislative Tracking at the Voting Rights Lab.
 Before joining Voting Rights Lab, Asher served as the Senior Manager of Strategy and Operations for the State Affairs and Research Departments at Everytown for Gun Safety.
 In these positions, Asher oversaw departmental project management and special projects, including the development of the organization’s comprehensive state legislation tracking system and database.
 Asher has a bachelor’s degree in history from Skidmore College and is currently pursuing a MPA in Public & Nonprofit Management & Policy as a student at NYU’s Wagner School of Public Service.

-MICHAEL KING serves as Legislative Counsel for Voting Rights Lab.
-Previously, Michael served as Special Counsel to the Cuyahoga County Council in Cleveland, Ohio where he worked with a bi-partisan group of elected officials and community stakeholders to author and implement a wide variety of good government initiatives including ethics reform, civil rights, community development, and consumer protection programs.
-Prior to joining Voting Rights Lab, Michael served as Assistant Law Director for Cuyahoga County.
+MICHAEL KING serves as Associate Director of Law & Policy for the Voting Rights Lab.
+Prior to joining Voting Rights Lab, Michael served as Special Counsel to the Cuyahoga County Council in Cleveland, Ohio where he worked with a bi-partisan group of elected officials to author and implement a wide variety of good government initiatives including ethics reform, civil rights, community development, and consumer protection programs.
+Previously, Michael served as Assistant Law Director for Cuyahoga County.
 Michael received his J.D. from Washington University in St. Louis and his bachelor’s degree in Political Science from the University of Rochester.